POEMiniCastle/MiniCastleFront/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

+## Tree structure guide

+For a better understanding and navigation of the project, here is how it is arranged:

+- In the App folder, you'll find 6 folders:
+        -> Body -> our app.component.html, containing our router, navbar logic and loaded pages.
+        -> Core -> Contains all our classes
+        -> Feature -> Contains our actual pages
+        -> Layout -> Contains our single-use components -> Services -> Contains our services, our calls, which communicate with our backend -> Shared -> Contains components that are reused throughout the application (mainly cards).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.